MFA Ops: Treasury & Finance 2026 - Agenda

 Ask a broker: Inside today’s prime brokerage market

-Prime brokerage relationships are undergoing a fundamental shift—from dependence on a handful of global banks to a more diversified ecosystem of specialized providers.
+Prime brokerage relationships are continuing to evolve in response to changing market dynamics.
 This session brings together a curated group of prime brokers to share their perspective on how the market is evolving, what managers should expect going forward, and how to build partnerships that deliver mutual value.
 The conversation will be followed by an extended Q&A for candid dialogue.

 Speakers